runningman84/s3-resource-operator/README.md

 2. Create an S3 bucket named `my-app-backups`.
 3. Change the owner of the `my-app-backups` bucket to `my-app-user`.

-When you delete the secret, the operator will automatically delete the user and the bucket.
+When you delete the secret, the operator will not delete the user or the bucket.
+This is a safety measure to prevent accidental data loss.

 The secret should contain the following data fields:

 - `bucket-name`: The name of the S3 bucket. **(Required)**
 - `access-key`: The access key for the IAM user. **(Required)**
 - `access-secret`: The secret key for the IAM user. **(Required)**
+- `endpoint-url`: (Optional) The S3 endpoint URL.
+If provided, it must match the operator's `S3_ENDPOINT_URL` configuration.
 - `role`: (Optional) The role to assign to the user.
 - `user-id`: (Optional) The user ID to assign to the user.
 - `group-id`: (Optional) The group ID to assign to the user.